exploratoria/exploratoria.github.io/exhibits/waves/cylindrical-wave/readme.md

 ### Things to Try

-* Rotate the graphic by holding down your mouse and dragging to see that the waves has a distinct axis
+* Rotate the graphic by holding down your mouse and dragging to see that the wave has a distinct axis

 * Click "random" to see the wave traveling through a random distribution of particles

 * Change the variable named "amplitude" in the displacement() function to alter the size of the oscillations

-* Change the minus sign before the time variable to make the wave move in the opposite direction
+* Change the minus sign before the time variable to plus to make the wave move in the opposite direction

 ### About the Code